Threat Model — infrabroker¶

 5. In-memory state → single instance¶

-Sessions, approvals, grants, and behavior baselines live in process memory.
+Sessions, approvals, grants, freezes, behavior baselines and rate-limit buckets

-Running multiple broker or control-plane replicas would split this state.
+multiple broker, control-plane or signer replicas would split this state.

 Horizontal scaling requires externalizing it (e.g. Redis with TTL).